benedikt-schesch/AST-Merging-Evaluation/README.md

 * jars/ -> Location for the Intellimerge and Spork jars.

-* scratch/ -> If enabled each merge will be stored in this location.
+* scratch/ -> If STORE_SCRATCH is enabled in `merge_tester.py`, each merge will be stored in this location.